-25 The College has a strong reputation for delivering the vocational skills, knowledge and behaviours needed by the individuals and businesses locally and regionally.
-This resolute focus on professional and technical education across all provision types makes the College almost unique among General Further Education Colleges nationally, where a blend of academic and technical programmes at Level 3 and above is more often the norm.
+- 27. The College has a strong reputation for delivering the vocational skills, knowledge and behaviours needed by the individuals to achieve gainful employment and support businesses locally and regionally.
+This resolute focus on professional and technical education across all provision types makes the College unusual among General Further Education Colleges nationally, where a blend of academic and technical programmes at Level 3 and above is more often the norm. - 28.
 This clear vocational identity is supported and achieved through a teaching workforce of highly skilled and experienced specialists who enthusiastically share their wealth of industrial and workplace experience and expertise with future generations of employees in their skills sector.
-It is further supported through a significant list of over 1,000 local employers who lend their support to the College and its students through temporary and permanent work, work experience and apprenticeship opportunities, quest lectures and input to curriculum development.
-In return employers benefit from a pipeline of locally available talent, and significant development opportunities for existing staff largely through the College's commercial 'Cl Business Solutions' offer. readiness agenda permeates all aspects of the student experience at Colchester Institute, with clearly articulated expectations of students around the attributes highly valued by employers such as strong attendance, the ability to work with others, teamwork, communication and working to produce their best work.
+It is further supported through a significant list of over 1,000 local employers who lend their support to the College and its students through temporary and permanent work, work experience and apprenticeship opportunities, guest lectures and input to curriculum development.
+In return employers' benefit from a pipeline of locally available talent, and significant development opportunities for existing staff largely through the College's commercial 'CI Business Solutions' offer.

+29. The work-readiness agenda permeates all aspects of the student experience at Colchester Institute, with clearly articulated expectations of students around the attributes highly valued by employers such as strong attendance, the ability to work with others, teamwork, communication and working to produce their best work.
 Such expectations are introduced to students as part of their induction and developed throughout the year through the tutorial programme.